-Recreational Therapists with little to no experience tend to make between $28020 and $35310 while the more experienced ones make over $59400 per year.
+Recreational Therapists with little to no experience tend to make between $29590 and $37220 while the more experienced ones can earn over $61630 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Recreational Therapist is to move to a higher paying state like CA. Right now, the highest paying states for Recreational Therapists are CA, CT, AZ, NJ and DC.
+One of the easiest ways to increase your salary as a Recreational Therapist is to move to a higher paying state like CA. Right now, the highest paying states for Recreational Therapists are CA, DC, WA, CT and NV.

-3 other factors that can increase your salary as A Recreational Therapist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Recreational Therapist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Recreational Therapists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Post-bachelor certificate.
+We asked other Recreational Therapists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.